kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 * Did the presentation avoide being a reproduction of the handout, using it instead as a complement.
 * Did the presentation make an effort to connect the readings to other readings for the day or find ways to connect to the reading and discussion from previous weeks?

+\pagebreak

 ## Blog Entries

 We have a module website at:

 [http://transnationalhistory.net/world/](http://transnationalhistory.net/world/)

 This is a public facing website where students will contribute postings, but no students will be asked to use their real name.
 You can set or change your pseudonym through the blog interface whenever you like.
-Students are required to post a **minimum of four postings**, and these postings must be **posted across at least four different weeks**.
-However, there is no restriction on the content: you may post on readings from before or after the week posted, and may have more than one posting related to material from a single week.
-The total number of words must be a minimum of 3,000 words posted during the course of the semester (for example, four postings with 750 words, or six postings with 500, etc.).
-You are also asked, *each week*, to post a comment on at least one posting (by another student), though this is not assessed.
+Students are required to post a **minimum of four postings** during the semester, and these postings must be **posted across at least four different weeks**.
+However, there is flexibility on the content: you may post on readings from before or after the week posted, and may have more than one posting related to material from a single week.
+The total number of words posted across the semester must be a minimum of 3,000 words posted during the course of the semester (for example, four postings with 750 words, or six postings with 500, etc.).

-At the end of the semester, you should copy and paste four selected blog postings (Note: they may total less than 3,000 overall since you could have posted more than four during the semester), including their titles, links to the online version, and the date they were posted online into a document and upload this to MMS.
+At the end of the semester, you should copy and paste four selected blog postings (Note: although you must have posted at least 3,000 words across the semester, your chosen four posting for submission may total less than 3,000 overall since you could have posted more than four during the semester), including their titles, links to the online version, and the date they were posted online into a document and upload this document to the MMS.
 The postings must already be on the blog, and cannot be new postings produced for the submission.
 Points for the overall mark will be the average of the mark on the four selected and submitted postings.
 Each posting will receive a mark based on the cumulative score according to the following simple criteria, which are judged to be *either present or absent* (no partial marks)

 * 5 points if the posting makes a clear analytical point
 * 4 points if the posting makes concrete references to particular parts of a reading, with a footnote